outdreamer/build-a-cure/docs/tasks/examples.md

       - clear composition of core patterns
     - sources of randomness
       - errors are evenly distributed among more complex adjacent sub-components not expected to change as much

-## solution filters that reduce the problem space
-    - identify the worst error types, as assumption combinations having the lowest solution metric fulfillment if incorrect
-      - in the problem of 'predict cat vs. dog', the worst error types are:
-        - an object from one category having all the features used to differentiate between categories, but with variable values of the other category (cat having dog features)
-        - an object that is artificial identified as real (cat robot identified as a cat)
-      - to predict these error types, certain concepts need to be inferred
-        - the concept of 'agency' to design a machine that looks like an animal
-        - the structure of 'false equivalence' to design situations where features would look like a category but not actually be that
-    - identify all the feature ranges where it would be impossible to give high-accuracy answers (ai-generated cat image vs. real image)
-    - organize these filters in a useful sorting structure (network, tree) can reduce the computations required to solve for a prediction function, such as:
-    	- placing the most-reductive solution filter first, if the info required for that filter is already available
-    	- placing a filter after another filter that generates/identifies the info required for the second filter

 # insight path examples